 Another major difference between FHA and USDA loans is the geographical location of the desired property.
 While FHA loans can be used for most properties in Michigan, USDA loans are generally limited to rural areas.

 So, when choosing between an FHA loan and USDA loan, perhaps the 3 key factors would be down payment amount, income limit and property location.
 If you prefer to live in a suburban neighborhood and you exceed the income limit of a USDA Rural Development loan, an FHA loan might be a better choice for your situation.

 However, if you enjoy living in a rural area and meet the income requirements of a USDA loan, the Rural Development loan may be the best path to home ownership.
 Even if you have 3.5% or more to put down on a USDA loan, you can take advantage of the zero down payment option and keep more money in your pocket or use it to pay off other debt.

 Although USDA and FHA loans have similarities, the best choice will depend on the individual buyer.
 Additionally, both FHA loans and USDA loans require that the property will be the buyers primary residence and buyers will be responsible for insurance premiums.
 For more information, on FHA loans, USDA loans and other down payment assistance programs, contact Julie Krumholz today at: 586-382-5482.

 Julie Krumholz, Michigan FHA Lender and USDA Lender

-Julie Krumholz is a Michigan approved FHA lender and USDA loan specialist at Main Street Bank.
+Julie Krumholz is a Michigan approved FHA lender and USDA loan specialist at Superior National Bank.
 With over 30 years of experience in the mortgage industry, Julie can help you navigate through the various loan programs and explain complex loan information in simple terms, allowing you to make the most informed decisions during the home buying process.